rclone/rclone/docs/content/commands/rclone_serve_restic.md

 You might wish to start this server on boot.

+Adding --cache-objects=false will cause rclone to stop caching objects returned from the List call.
+Caching is normally desirable as it speeds up downloading objects, saves transactions and uses very little memory.

 ## Setting up restic to use rclone ###

 Now you can [follow the restic